We've independently reviewed this article to make sure it's as accurate as we can make it.

 If the belt is frayed, cracked, or otherwise damaged, it’s time to replace it.

-#3: Check for Overheating Motor
+#4 Check for Overheating Motor

 The motor is the heart of your washer, pumping power into every cycle.
 If it’s overheating, you’ll likely notice a burning smell.
 The motor is typically a cylindrical metal component with wires near the washer’s bottom.

 Next, use your flashlight to get a good look at the motor.
-If it appears charred, excessively hot or loose, it’s time to call in a professional for repairs or replacement.
+If it appears charred, excessively hot, or loose, it’s time to call in a professional for repairs or replacement.

-#4: Clean Your Washer’s Lint Filter
+#5 Clean Your Washer’s Lint Filter

-#5: Inspect the Electrical Wiring
+#6 Inspect the Electrical Wiring

-Faulty electrical wiring can also cause a burning smell in your washer.
-To check your washer’s wiring:
+In my experience, faulty electrical wiring can also cause a burning smell in your washer.

 - Remove the right panel again.